 Above all, sound quality is the most important thing to look for.
 That doesn't mean you have to buy the most expensive audiophile headphones on the market; it just means that you should have an idea of what kind of sound you like.

 How you define good sound quality depends on your personal taste.
 Do you like a warm, well-rounded sound, or do you prefer ultra high-fidelity that allows you to hear every single detail of your music?
 Are you a dedicated bass head or a classical music junkie?
+Do you want active noise cancellation (ANC) to drown out ambient noise?

 It's also important to consider the soundstage as a whole; if you love a wide, open sound, try a pair of open-back headphones.
 Worried about sound-leakage when you're in the company of others?
 Try a pair of closed-back cans with a secure fit to stop your tunes bothering the people around you.